cqpancoast/solaria/src/README.md

 Yet the most important user is the reader, without whom all of this would be pointless.
 By placing program design into the hands of a community (or potentially just me) instead of relying on some pre-baked IDE like [Twine](https://twinery.org), you free up configurability, while the framework keeps the books tidy.
 The dream is that there be an internet library of component implementations of varying mutual compatibilities that writers can grab to make their own custom story program, as if with Legos.
 Then, if a writer feels like the current options are insufficient, they become a developer, or perhaps put a request up on a forum!

 So, in order to realize my dream, I need three things: a framework that's as general as possible, a framework that's as specific as possible, and a community of people willing to spend lots of their time working with something I came up with.
-In other words, I have already resigned myself to failure, but this is something I care about enough to give it a shot anyway.
+In other words, I have already resigned myself to failure, but this is something I care about enough to give a shot anyway.

 ---